dozoisch/react-redux-provide/README.md

 ### provide

 The default export which accepts a React class and returns the class wrapped with a higher-order component designed to share and manage application state via `context`.
-Only use this if you aren't using the Babel plugin.
+Only use this if you aren't using the `install` module.

 ### pushMiddleware|unshiftMiddleware (Object providers, Function|Array middleware)